enricosaito/ytrewards/README.md

-# 🎬 YouTube Rewards - Watch & Earn Platform
+# 🎬 YT Rewards - Watch & Earn Platform

-A modern web application where users can watch YouTube videos, rate them, and earn money.
+A modern web application where users can watch YT videos, rate them, and earn money.
 Built with React, TypeScript, and Supabase.

 ## 📋 Project Overview

-YouTube Rewards is a "watch-and-earn" platform that allows users to:
+YT Rewards is a "watch-and-earn" platform that allows users to:
-- Watch curated YouTube videos
+- Watch curated YT videos
 - Rate videos with a 5-star system
 - Earn $5.00 per video review
 - Track daily progress and earnings